json420/degu/doc/degu.base.rst

         this method will return an empty ``b''``.

         Note that the final chunk will likewise be an empty ``b''``.

+    .. method:: read()

+        Read the entire HTTP body.

+        This method will return the concatenated chunks from a chunk-encoded HTTP body as a single ``bytes`` instance.

+        If the entire HTTP body has already been read, this method will return an empty ``b''``.

     .. method:: __iter__()